sudharsh/cloudcraft/README.md

 - plugin management
 - Manage multiple instances of minecraft_server.jar
 - More documentation
 - Keep track of instance shutdowns.
-If an instance is shutdown
+If an instance is shutdown we lose the IP.
 - Test cases